 The new DSE tool will extend the functionality of Survalent’s existing Distribution Power Flow (DPF) application to deliver a more accurate estimate of the network state in any given switching configuration, while taking into account smart-grid technologies.
-By providing more detailed insight about their distribution network, DSE will increase grid situational awareness and make it possible for fault location, isolation and service restoration (FLISR) systems to improve self-healing outcomes.
+By providing more detailed insight into power flows and power quality, DSE will increase grid situational awareness and make it possible for fault location, isolation and service restoration (FLISR) systems to improve self-healing outcomes.

 “We do our best to prepare for different load and outage scenarios, but we’re still very reactive when it comes to day-to-day load management,” said Jeff Mocha, Director of Smart Grid and Asset Management at Oakville Hydro.
 “With this application, we’ll be able to fine-tune our switching practices in advance, and maintain optimal voltage and load.
 From a systems perspective, it will be an enhanced level of capability.”